 The Harvard Law School Green Living Program is an educational initiative that promotes sustainable living on campus and awareness of global sustainability issues.
-Established in 2005, the program has evolved over time and is integrated into the fabric and culture of campus.
-The program engages students, faculty, and staff through many avenues including student orientations, resident assistant meetings, and major annual events.
+Established in 2005, the program has evolved over time and is integrated into the fabric and culture of the campus.
+The program engages students, faculty, and staff through many avenues, including student orientations, resident assistant meetings, and major annual events.

 The Green Living program is supported by HLS Facilities Management, Dean of Students Office, and the Office for Sustainability.

 Check out these resources for more information about green living and learning at HLS.